 And then, on September 10th, 2001, I spent the entire day on the lawn in Battery Park (right next door to where the WTC was) and then exploring the shopping area underneath the WTC.
 I vividly recall thinking how beautiful it was there.
 “Maybe I should move down here…” I thought.

 All these years later we, of course, have the new WTC – which took way longer to plan than originally thought and was slated to be called the Freedom Tower, though the moniker was removed when the building was completed.

-I took my 12-year-old nephew up to the observatory last year.
+I took my now 17-year-old nephew up to the observatory in 2016.
 It’s crazy that he’ll never know the world that existed before 9/11.

 I also can’t end this without mentioning the unbelievable kindness that existed in the months following 9/11 in NYC.
 It’s not that New Yorkers aren’t “nice” but we aren’t necessarily outwardly friendly like a Southerner might be.
 A true New Yorker will nearly always help anyone in need of help (and will rush to do so), but we kind of keep to ourselves otherwise.
 Perhaps gruff is the word.

 But in the months after the tragedy, New Yorkers had more patience for others.
 More outward kindness.
 Real kindness.

 Each year, I spend at least 30 minutes looking back on what happened.
 Reading about the lost, listening to the names being read on TV, and watching the heroes.
 There is always something you’ve never seen.